harmslab/ensemble_epistasis/README.md

 # Ensemble Epistasis

-This repository will contain all scripts, data and jupyter notebooks used for the paper.
+This repository contains jupyter notebooks to make figures for Ensemble epistasis: thermodynamic origins of non-additivity between mutations

-Currently waiting for upload:
-- output-cycles.txt (too large?)
-- rosetta input structures
-- rosetta bash script